mediacloud/backend/doc/topic_mining.markdown

 Lack of Content or Links
 ------------------------

-The first and most serious problem that can happen with a controversy is simply that there either is not enough relevant content in our archive to create a robust set, or that the content in the seed set does not have enough links to discover other relevant content and create an interesting link network.
+The first and most serious problem that can happen with a topic is simply that there either is not enough relevant content in our archive to create a robust set, or that the content in the seed set does not have enough links to discover other relevant content and create an interesting link network.